 The macro generates also, when it is possible, the projection functions for destructuring an object of type ident.
-These projection functions have the same name that the corresponding fields.
-If a field is named "\" then no projection is built for it.
+These projection functions are given the names of the corresponding fields.
+If a field is named "" then no projection is built for it.
 In our example: